in New Milford, NJ • 2026 Buying Guide

 Key considerations for buying a investment property in New Milford include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-Homes in New Milford currently spend an average of 68 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in New Milford currently spend an average of 47 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $543K and homes spending an average of 68 days on market, New Milford is currently a seller's market.
-There's currently 2.1 months of inventory available.
+With a median price of $503K and homes spending an average of 47 days on market, New Milford is currently a buyer's market.
+There's currently 6.2 months of inventory available.

 Investment property returns come from both cash flow and appreciation.
 In high-growth markets, prioritize appreciation; in stable markets, focus on cash flow.
 The best investments often offer both.